mahammadvaliyev/Generative-AI-For-Reservoir-Characterization/README.md

-# DCGAN-for-parametrization-and-image-generation (SPE paper OTC-36887-MS )
+# Generative AI For Reservoir Characterization: Parameterization and Facies Modeling with GANs and VAEs (SPE paper OTC-36887-MS )

 ## Summary